When you combine blogging and affiliate marketing, and apply the right strategies, you can make a profitable blog.

 The first option is you can customize the default WordPress theme.

-The second option is to find a new theme by Googling, install it, and customize your new theme.
+The third option is to find a new theme by Googling, install it, and customize your new theme.

 Affiliate marketing is about selling other people’s products.